-- User defined operators use a prefix style, with positional argument/parameter matching. - System defined operators, by contrast, sometimes use an infix style ("+", "=", MINUS, etc.), sometimes a prefix style (MAX, EXACTLY, n-adic JOIN, etc.). - Some of those system defined operators rely on positional argument/parameter matching ("+", MINUS, AVG, EXACTLY, etc.), while others don't ("=", n-adic JOIN, etc.). - Some but not all of those system defined operators that rely on positional matching use parentheses to enclose their arguments, while those that don't use braces. - Some operators seem to use a mixture of prefix and infix styles (SUMMARIZE, DIVIDEBY, etc.), or even a wholly private style of their own (project, THE operators, CASE, CAST, etc.). - Finally, it could be argued that reliance on ordinal position for argument/parameter matching violates the spirit, if not the letter, of RM Proscription 1 (which, as explained in Chapter 1 of the present book, prohibits the use of ordinal position to distinguish the attributes of a relation)-especially in the case of scalar selectors, where the sequence of defining parameters (in the corresponding possrep definition) shouldn't matter but does.
+- User defined operators that use a prefix style are subject to positional argument/parameter matching. - System defined operators, by contrast, sometimes use an infix style ("+", "=", MINUS, etc.), sometimes a prefix style (MAX, EXACTLY, n-adic JOIN, etc.). - Some of those system defined operators rely on positional argument/parameter matching ("+", MINUS, AVG, EXACTLY, etc.), while others don't ("=", n-adic JOIN, etc.). - Some but not all of those system defined operators that rely on positional matching use parentheses to enclose their arguments, while those that don't use braces. - Some operators seem to use a mixture of prefix and infix styles (SUMMARIZE, DIVIDEBY, etc.), or even a wholly private style of their own (project, THE operators, CASE, CAST, etc.). - Finally, it could be argued that reliance on ordinal position for argument/parameter matching violates the spirit, if not the letter, of RM Proscription 1 (which, as explained in Chapter 1 of the present book, prohibits the use of ordinal position to distinguish the attributes of a relation).